DiegoDerksen/diegoderksen.github.io/_posts/2025-04-09-Intune Compliance Notifications HTML Formatting.md

 To make writing easier, I recommend using a simple HTML editor called WYSIWYG HTML Editor ([available here](https://wysiwyghtml.com/)).

 This tool makes creating messages much easier, especially if you don't know HTML.
 You can simply write your message and add the personalized details like &#123;&#123;UserName&#125;&#125; wherever you need them.
 You can even add clickable links to your message.
 Here's a sample message you can use:
+{% raw %}
 ```html
 <p>Dear {{UserName}},</p>
 <p>Our system indicates that the following device: {{DeviceName}} currently does not comply with our company policy.
 If you do not follow up on this email, it will affect the proper functioning of the device.</p>